The Biggest Money Mistakes People Make

 Result: Reducing monthly recurring costs by just $200 and investing that sum into the S&P 500 (via VOO or SPY) could result in $100,000 over 20 years.

-5. Transitioning from Speculation to Evidence-Based Investing
+5. Evidence-Based Investing

 A common mistake is "chasing alpha" by picking individual stocks or timing the market based on news cycles.
 This usually leads to underperforming the broader market.